shu8/Stack-Overflow-Optional-Features/README.md

 - Allow you to sort bounties by their amout:
 Adds a filter on pages with bounties listed to sort by bounty amount (largest first or smallest first).
 Note: Only sorts bounties on the current page

+- Add a label when the question you are viewing is a 'hot-network question':
+Adds a label next to the title ad under view count if the current question is hot (over the network)

 ---